- Use current technologies to extend the classroom;

 These digital communities by themselves are the first step.
 Bruce Sterling argues that educators have even a more important role in this brave new education: we must be “canon builders.”
 Educators have always guided students towards knowledge, but in these still nascent days of self-publication, democratization of knowledge, and social media, the is role is paramount.
 In an age where we are inundated with information, it’s the educator’s job to help students choose the information over the noise, synthesizing it into knowledge.
 In Toni Morrison‘s words: to be educated is to know what to “pass on.”

 Finally, teaching less about the passing on of a certain knowledge, but about building a framework within students that encourages them to seek their own knowledge throughout their lifetimes.
-Teaching and learning ultimately takes place within us as a lifelong passion for critical, thoughtful, and nuanced participation in culture to benefit self and community.
+Teaching and learning ultimately take place within us as a lifelong passion for critical, thoughtful, and nuanced participation in culture to benefit self and community.